PCOS

 Menstrual irregularity

-The combination of oligo/amenorrhoea and pre-menopausal oestrogen levels lead to endometrial hyperplasia and possibly an increased risk of endometrial carcinoma.
+The combination of oligo/amenorrhoea and pre-menopausal oestrogen levels leads to endometrial hyperplasia and possibly an increased risk of endometrial carcinoma.
+This risk is thought to be 2-6 fold increased, in premenopausal women although the absolute risk is low.
+In PCOS, there should be a very low threshold for investigating endometrial cancer with transvaginal ultrasound (TVUS).

-Some patients may be unwilling to take any hormonal therapy.
-Ensure they are aware of the potential health risk, they will also need specialist care and regular TV USS.
+Whenever prescribing COCP, it is important to consider the relative and absolute contraindications and the risk/benefit of therapy.
+In patients who may be unwilling to take any hormonal therapy.
+Ensure they are aware of the potential health risks, they will also need specialist care and regular TV USS.

 Fertility